wheelercj/chriswheeler.dev/content/posts/copy-repos-between-devices-using-bash.md

 - `--times` preserves modification times
 - `--group` preserves group
 - `--exclude-from` makes rsync ignore files & folders listed in a file
-- `<(command)` is a [process substitution](https://www.gnu.org/software/bash/manual/html_node/Process-Substitution.html); it's replaced by the name of a file containing the command's output

-- `git -C "$1"` runs the Git command in the folder specified by `$1`
+- `git -C "$SRC"` runs the Git command in the folder specified by `$SRC`
-- `git -C "$1" ls-files --exclude-standard --others --ignored --directory` lists all files and folders in the repo that are being ignored by Git
+- `git -C "$SRC" ls-files --exclude-standard --others --ignored --directory` lists all files and folders in the repo that are being ignored by Git

 I chose to start the `,cp-repo` command's name with a comma because that makes it much less likely to conflict with future commands as explained in [Start all of your commands with a comma](https://rhodesmill.org/brandon/2009/commands-with-comma/).